Respected All,

 From India, Mumbai

-employment, it is the State Government.
-So unless the PE fulfills the above requirement your contention will have no force.
-This situation could lead to many complications as the PE follows the State Govt notified rates and the local Inspector may take action against you for non-compliance as in most cases State notified rates are more than the central wages.
-My personal experience from a navratna PSU is that for CLRA Act purpose the appropriate Govt is Central Govt but for Min.
-Wages it is State Govt.
+This situation could lead to many complications as the PE follows the State Govt notified rates and the local Inspector may take action against you for non-compliance as in most cases State notified rates are higher than the central wages.
+My personal experience from a navratna PSU is that for CLRA Act purposes, the appropriate Govt is the Central Govt, but for Minimum Wages, it is the State Govt.
 Hope this situation will come to an end with the new Labour Code.

 From India, Mumbai

-I am of the view that there cannot be two appropriate Governments to the same establishment, one for the purpose of registration of PE and Licensing of contractors under the CLRA Act,1970 and the other for the compliance and enforcement of minimum wages under the Minimum Wages Act.1948.
+I am of the view that there cannot be two appropriate governments for the same establishment, one for the purpose of registration of PE and licensing of contractors under the CLRA Act, 1970, and the other for the compliance and enforcement of minimum wages under the Minimum Wages Act, 1948.

-In the given circumstances of the thread, the question of the applicability of the statutory minimum wages under which rate is a different question if there happens to be absence of parity between the two statutory rates of minimum wages.
+In the given circumstances of the thread, the question of the applicability of the statutory minimum wages, under which rate is a different question if there happens to be an absence of parity between the two statutory rates of minimum wages.

-Of course, if the Union of contract workmen puts up such a demand in the event of the Central rates of minimum wages constantly remain below the rates of the State for the same employment in the same geographical area, that's a different situation.
-Even then, compliance of the State rates would be a matter of expediency only and not of a statutory obligation.
+Of course, if the union of contract workmen puts up such a demand in the event of the Central rates of minimum wages constantly remaining below the rates of the State for the same employment in the same geographical area, that's a different situation.
+Even then, compliance with the State rates would be a matter of expediency only and not of a statutory obligation.

-Therefore, the poster's view point in the matter as the contractor licensed by the Central enforcement machinery under the CLRA Act, 1970 seems appropriate to me.
-I would like to be corrected on the basis of any case law in this connection.
+Therefore, the poster's viewpoint in the matter as the contractor licensed by the Central enforcement machinery under the CLRA Act, 1970 seems appropriate to me.
+I would like to be corrected based on any case law in this connection.

-A final note of reminder from myself is that the PE may be appraised of the above legal position by the contractor.
-If the PE still insists his stand, no problem, let the contractor implement the same for the PE has vicarious liability in respect of wages u/s 21(4) of the CLRA Act,1970 in case of any violation by the contractor.
+A final note of reminder from myself is that the PE may be apprised of the above legal position by the contractor.
+If the PE still insists on his stand, no problem, let the contractor implement the same for the PE has vicarious liability in respect of wages under Section 21(4) of the CLRA Act, 1970 in case of any violation by the contractor.

 From India, Salem

-I am of the view that there cannot be two appropriate Governments to the same establishment, one for the purpose of registration of PE and Licensing of contractors under the CLRA Act,1970 and the other for the compliance and enforcement of minimum wages under the Minimum Wages Act.1948.
+I am of the view that there cannot be two appropriate governments for the same establishment, one for the purpose of registration of PE and licensing of contractors under the CLRA Act, 1970, and the other for the compliance and enforcement of minimum wages under the Minimum Wages Act, 1948.

-In the given circumstances of the thread, the question of the applicability of the statutory minimum wages under which rate is a different question if there happens to be absence of parity between the two statutory rates of minimum wages.
+In the given circumstances of the thread, the question of the applicability of the statutory minimum wages, under which rate is a different question if there happens to be an absence of parity between the two statutory rates of minimum wages.

-Of course, if the Union of contract workmen puts up such a demand in the event of the Central rates of minimum wages constantly remain below the rates of the State for the same employment in the same geographical area, that's a different situation.
-Even then, compliance of the State rates would be a matter of expediency only and not of a statutory obligation.
+Of course, if the union of contract workmen puts up such a demand in the event of the Central rates of minimum wages constantly remaining below the rates of the State for the same employment in the same geographical area, that's a different situation.
+Even then, compliance with the State rates would be a matter of expediency only and not of a statutory obligation.

-Therefore, the poster's view point in the matter as the contractor licensed by the Central enforcement machinery under the CLRA Act, 1970 seems appropriate to me.
-I would like to be corrected on the basis of any case law in this connection.
+Therefore, the poster's viewpoint in the matter as the contractor licensed by the Central enforcement machinery under the CLRA Act, 1970 seems appropriate to me.
+I would like to be corrected based on any case law in this connection.

-A final note of reminder from myself is that the PE may be appraised of the above legal position by the contractor.
-If the PE still insists his stand, no problem, let the contractor implement the same for the PE has vicarious liability in respect of wages u/s 21(4) of the CLRA Act,1970 in case of any violation by the contractor.
+A final note of reminder from myself is that the PE may be apprised of the above legal position by the contractor.
+If the PE still insists on his stand, no problem, let the contractor implement the same for the PE has vicarious liability in respect of wages under Section 21(4) of the CLRA Act, 1970 in case of any violation by the contractor.

 From India, Salem

-This question had confounded us, particularly in the wake of Supreme Court judgement in Air India Statutory Corporation Vs. United Labour Union & Ors. decided by the Supreme Court on 06.11.1996.
-Suddenly the jurisdiction which till then remained with the State Government changed hands to the Central Government and thereafter in the Steel Authority Of India Ltd. & Others vs National Union Water Front decided on 30 August, 2001 the status quo ante was partly restored, in the contract matter too.
-During this period we had to get the matter legally examined many times.
-The jurisdiction remained a vexed enigma all along and it changed every time.
-As the HR man handling the matter it became incumbent to deal with the rival contentions and the whimsical officials who dealt with it.
+This question had confounded us, particularly in the wake of the Supreme Court judgment in Air India Statutory Corporation vs. United Labour Union & Ors., decided by the Supreme Court on 06.11.1996.
+Suddenly, the jurisdiction, which till then remained with the State Government, changed hands to the Central Government.
+Thereafter, in the Steel Authority Of India Ltd. & Others vs. National Union Water Front, decided on 30 August 2001, the status quo ante was partly restored in the contract matter too.
+During this period, we had to get the matter legally examined many times.
+The jurisdiction remained a vexed enigma all along, and it changed every time.
+As the HR personnel handling the matter, it became incumbent to deal with the rival contentions and the whimsical officials who dealt with it.

 Today From India, Mumbai